MauriceKuenicke/Numerical_Methods_in_Astrophysics/session_02/README.txt

     b) The RandomNumbers.f90 file contains the actual source code for the program.
 From here other functions or subroutines can be called, either from the source file directly or from a different module file.
 RandomNumbers_mod.f90 is a module that contains several functions.
 It is generally advised to organize functions and subroutines into modules so they can be used in different programs as well.
-This makes sure that you don't have to write the same function twice for different programs which is pne thing you should avoid --> DRY-principle don't repeat yourself
+This makes sure that you don't have to write the same function twice for different programs which is one thing you should avoid --> DRY-principle don't repeat yourself

     c) You can compile thie program by simply running "make" inside the RandomNumbers directory.